The high sanity of OurBigBook, also makes creating new macro extensions extremely easy and intuitive.

 All built-in language features use the exact same API as new extensions, which ensures that the extension API is sane forever.

-Markdown is clearly missing many key features such as block attributes and cross references, and has no standardized extension mechanism.
+Markdown is clearly missing many key features such as block attributes and internal links, and has no standardized extension mechanism.

 The "more powerful than Asciidoctor" part is only partially true, since Asciidoctor is very featureful can do basically anything through extensions.